ballerina-platform/ballerina-distribution/examples/graphql-subscriptions/graphql_subscriptions.md

 This example shows a GraphQL endpoint, which has a field `names` in the root `Subscription` type.

-For more information on the underlying package, see the [`graphql` package](https://docs.central.ballerina.io/ballerina/graphql/latest/).

 ::: code graphql_subscriptions.bal :::

 Run the service by executing the following command.